walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

   VP007 separately rejects verifier mdoc `deviceauth_alg_values` `[-7, -35]`:
   the baseline P-256 wallet advertises ESP256 (`-9`).
 The inspected #2141 head
   `04802383782ce3cf76a5d224519ad529ae290bc1` adds ES256 (`-7`) support alongside
   ESP256.
-This confirms the dependency, not that its complete live matrix passes.
-  That PR also adds a `clientIdTrustConfiguration` parameter to the DC API preview handler.
-After it merges, pass the runner's existing pinned reference CA through that parameter before rerunning signed X.509 DC API cases.
-The current baseline has no such parameter; this runner does not copy or reflectively invoke future APIs.
+This confirmed the dependency at that revision, not a complete live matrix pass. #2141 later merged, and the runner now supplies its pinned reference CA to the signed DC API preview path.
 - **Reference-issuer mdoc encoding:** VCI005 and VCI008 fail parsing the issued `DeviceKeyInfo.CoseKey`.
 Fresh captures confirmed that the issuer encodes COSE label `2` (`kid`) as a CBOR text string.
 [RFC 9052 section 7.1](https://www.rfc-editor.org/rfc/rfc9052.html#section-7.1) requires a byte string.
 Labels `-2` and `-3` (P-256 coordinates) are correctly encoded as 32-byte strings.
 This defect belongs to the reference issuer;
   changing the wallet to accept malformed COSE keys is not part of this runner.
-  No existing owning ticket was confirmed.
-WAL-781 concerns a different issue.
+  This was subsequently reported as [ITB #49](https://github.com/webuild-consortium/wp4-interop-test-bed/issues/49).
+  The public backend contains a correction; a fresh deployed mdoc remains unverified because issuance now stops at key-attestation validation.
 - **TS12 encrypted request delivery:** the three ordinary payment requests return HTTP 400 requiring request-encryption keys in the wallet metadata for POST Request Object delivery.
 The baseline advertises algorithms without supplying a request-decryption key.
 This is separate from response encryption, and is not established as covered by #2141.
-Assign the request-encryption work separately.
+The runner later implemented the exchange-specific decryption key and signed inner-request validation; this row records the earlier failure only.
 - **Proof `iss`:** [#2246](https://github.com/walt-id/waltid-identity/pull/2246)
-  remains an external fix for the historical local proof assertion.
-All five deployed SD-JWT VCI cases passed without it; it is not a demonstrated blocker for this deployed matrix. [#2222](https://github.com/walt-id/waltid-identity/pull/2222) remains independent identity/recovery work.
+  addressed a separate local proof assertion.
+All five deployed SD-JWT VCI cases in this historical run passed without it; it was not a demonstrated blocker for this matrix.

 ## Targeted mdoc confirmation